michaelj-tech1/steam-registration-tool/README.md

 # Steam Account Automation Tool

 ## Overview
-The **Steam Account Automation Tool** is a Java-based application designed to streamline the process of creating Steam accounts.
-By programmatically completing all required form fields and handling verification steps, it greatly reduces the manual effort typically involved in setting up new accounts.
-The tool integrates with multiple SMS API services to automatically attach phone numbers for verification, ensuring a reliable and efficient account creation workflow.
+The **Steam Account Automation Tool** is a Java-based application that programmatically completes all required form fields and handles account verification steps to streamline the creation of new Steam accounts.
+It integrates multiple SMS API services for phone verification, uses **KeyAuth** for secure user authentication, and leverages **IMAP** to manage email verification.
+The application is also **multi-threaded** to enhance efficiency and scalability.

 ## Features
-- **Automated Account Creation**
+- **Automated Registration**
-  Programmatically fills out all necessary form fields on Steam, reducing the need for manual input.
+  - Fully automates the Steam account creation process, minimizing manual input.
+- **KeyAuth Integration**
+  - Implements a secure authentication layer to ensure that only authorized users can access the tool’s functionality.
 - **Multi-SMS API Integration**
-  Integrates three separate SMS API services to attach phone numbers for verification, with built-in fallback and rotation logic for improved reliability.
+  - Integrates three SMS APIs to handle phone verifications, offering fallback and rotation logic for high availability.
+- **IMAP Email Handling**
+  - Uses IMAP to automatically retrieve verification emails and extract necessary confirmation codes.
+- **Multi-threading**
+  - Creates and verifies multiple accounts in parallel, significantly reducing overall processing time.
 - **Java Swing UI**
-  Includes a user-friendly interface built with Java Swing to manage generation settings, monitor progress, and handle SMS workflow in real time.
+  - Offers a user-friendly interface for real-time monitoring, configuration, and logging.

-## Requirements
+## Prerequisites
-- **Java**: JDK 8 or later
+- **Java 8** or higher (JDK recommended)
-- **Maven** or **Gradle** (optional, depending on your build system)
-- **Internet Connection**: Required for SMS API calls and Steam interaction
+- **Internet Connection** for Steam interactions, SMS API calls, and email retrieval
-- **SMS API Keys**: You’ll need valid API keys/credentials for the SMS services you plan to use
+- **SMS API Credentials** (keys or tokens) from your chosen SMS providers
+- **KeyAuth Credentials** (application credentials and user login details)
+- **Email Account** with IMAP enabled for verification retrieval

 ## Installation

 1. **Clone the Repository**
    ```bash
    git clone https://github.com/yourusername/steam-account-automation-tool.git
    cd steam-account-automation-tool